Qualifications and Registration

 The New Zealand Society of Conveyancers (NZSOC) offer the following conveyancer registration options:

-The NZ Society of Conveyancers requires candidates who seek to qualify as a Registered Conveyancer solely by their prior experience, qualifications and training to have in excess of 8 years (if a qualified Legal Executive) relevant conveyancing experience.
-Candidates may apply to the NZ Society of Conveyancers for an equivalency assessment to determine the extent to which the person’s qualifications, training, or experience (or any combination of them) is the equivalent of the specifications for NZ Diploma of Conveyancing (see also our Become a Conveyancer webpage which fully outlines the prescriptions and learning outcomes for the 12 course diploma).
+Candidates may apply to the NZ Society of Conveyancers for an equivalency assessment to determine the extent to which the person’s qualifications, training, or experience (or any combination of them) is the equivalent of the specifications for NZ Diploma of Conveyancing.

-The Equivalency Assessment application must be accompanied by a full CV, a detailed written statement along with documentary evidence of the applicant’s qualifications, training, or experience (as further outlined in our Prior Experience Guideline Form endorsed by the applicants employer; references; police check, a statutory declaration that the applicant is the person named in the documents submitted and that the documents are true, complete and correct; along with payment of the applicable fee.
+- The Equivalency Assessment application must be accompanied by a full CV, an Experience Portfolio, evidence of the applicant's qualifications and training, references, police check, a statutory declaration that the applicant is the person named in the documents submitted, and that the documents are true, complete and correct, along with payment of the non-refundable application fee.
+See our application form for further info.
+If you have any concerns/difficulty in providing redacted files then please contact the Society.

 The NZ Society of Conveyancers or an approved provider will notify the applicant of any additional training or study required in order to obtain full equivalency, and the candidate will have 3 years to complete any further training or study required by that assessment.

-A Registered Conveyancer with at least three years relevant conveyancing experience can make application to the NZ Society of Conveyancers to become a Conveyancing Practitioner where if successful, they will be issued with a Practising Certificate.
-Conveyancing Practitioners may work for another practitioner or firm or can apply to the NZSOC to operate on their own account (see below).
+A Registered Conveyancer can make an application to the NZ Society of Conveyancers to become a Conveyancing Practitioner where if successful, they will be issued with a Practising Certificate.
+Conveyancing Practitioners can apply to the NZSOC to operate on their own account (see below).

 Criteria for Eligibility for a Practising Certificate

-- Be a fit and proper person (as defined by s83 Lawyers and Conveyancers Act)
+- Be a fit and proper person (as defined by s83 of the Lawyers and Conveyancers Act).

-- The applicant has completed the required undertakings in accordance with section 5 of the Act
+- The applicant is aware of the fundamental obligations of Conveyancing practitioners in accordance with section 5 of the Act.

 - The practice (if any) to which the person is a member or employee must hold professional indemnity insurance